MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 ### Cluster Cloud Witness

 This is optional.
-If you choose to use a cloud witness as the cluster witness, you must allow firewall access to the Azure blob container, for example: \[myblobstorage\].blob.core.windows.net.
+If you choose to use a cloud witness as the cluster witness, you must allow firewall access to the Azure blob container, for example, `\[myblobstorage\].blob.core.windows`.net.

 ### Remote support